Sydney central business district: Banking and Commercial

 The Sydney CBD is home to some of the largest Australian companies, as well as serving as an Asia-Pacific headquarters for many large international companies.
-Martin Place is considered to be the financial hub of the CBD and is also where the Australian Securities Exchange is located.
-Martin Place has also been dubbed 'Silicon Place' once global tech giants Amazon, Microsoft, LinkedIn, Expedia and Atlassian.
+Martin Place is considered to be the financial hub of the CBD and is also where the Australian Securities Exchange is located, the Australian government’s central bank (the Reserve Bank of Australia) head office is also there.
+Martin Place has also been dubbed 'Silicon Place' with global tech giants Amazon, Microsoft, LinkedIn, Expedia and Atlassian.

 The financial services industry in particular occupies much of the available office space in the CBD, with companies such as the Westpac, Commonwealth Bank, Citibank, Deutsche Bank, Macquarie Bank, AMP, Insurance Australia Group, Aon, Marsh McLennan, Allianz, HSBC, Axa, ABN Amro, Royal Bank of Canada and Bloomsbury Publishing all having offices.

 Transport

 Sydney's CBD is serviced by interstate rail, suburban rail, urban rail, light rail, bus and ferry transportation systems.